ARTICLE I: NAME AND PRINCIPAL OFFICE

 9. Society Board: The Society Board (hereinafter referred to as the "Board") shall mean the Board as elected in accordance with the By-Laws.

-10. Directors: The affairs of the Society shall be governed by a board of not more than sixteen (16) Directors; twelve (12) Directors, elected from the membership, and up to four (4) additional Directors appointed at any time by the Board until the next year’s Annual General Meeting.
+10. Directors: The affairs of the Society shall be governed by a board of not less than seven (7) and not more than twelve (12) Directors elected from the membership.
 Only an individual member may hold office.
 Directors who have not renewed their membership as per Article II 6.
-Withdrawal of Membership, are deemed to have resigned.
+(Withdrawal of Membership), are deemed to have resigned.

-12. Re-Election of Directors: A Director may be re-elected for two successive terms for a total of six (6) consecutive years of service.
+12. Re-Election of Directors: A Director may serve a total of six (6) consecutive years of service and then may be not be re-elected or appointed for a one year period of time.

 13. Nominations for Director: The Nominations Committee shall present a slate of Directors for approval by the membership.
-Nominations of others must be submitted in writing by the nominators to the Society’s office one week prior to the Annual General Meeting.
 Verbal nominations will not be accepted from the floor at the Annual General Meeting.

 14. Director Vacancy: The Board may fill any vacancy occurring in the position of a Director on the Board through appointment.
 Any replacement Director shall hold that position until the Annual General Meeting.
 At the Annual General Meeting, the membership shall elect a replacement Director who shall hold that position for the balance of the term of office of the original Director.

-15. Removal of Director: Subject to the By-Laws, the Society may, by Special Resolution passed at a Special General Meeting specifically called for such purpose, remove any Director.
+15. Removal of Director: Subject to the By-Laws, the Society may, by Special Resolution passed at a Special General Meeting specifically called for such purpose, remove any Officer from office, and/or remove any Director from office.

-16. Resignation of Director: After three (3) unjustified absences from Meetings of the Board of Directors within a one year time period or two (2) consecutive unjustified absences, a member of the Board of Directors is deemed to have resigned.
-If communication is not received prior to a meeting, it is considered an unjustified absence.
+16. Resignation of Director: After three (3) absences from Meetings of the Board of Directors within a one year time period, a Director is deemed to have resigned and will be contacted by the Chairpers to discuss continued interest in representing the Society.

 ARTICLE V: DUTIES AND RESPONSIBILITIES OF BOARD MEMBERS